Danilo-Zekovic/oscon-redirect/README.md

 Page with instructions to be displayed prior to presentation at oscon 2016

 To run just do next commands:
-npm install connect serve-static
+'''npm install connect serve-static   '''
-node app.js
+'''node app.js'''